alibaba/GraphScope/docs/analytical_engine/tutorial_run_graphx_apps.md

 [Apache Spark](https://spark.apache.org/) is a famous engine for large-scale data analytics.
 [Spark GraphX](https://spark.apache.org/graphx/) is Spark's graph computing module, which provides  flexible and efficient graph computation framework.

 Graphscope is also developed to be integrated with Spark GraphX.
-User can easily deploy a graphscope cluster colocated with spark cluster.
+User can easily deploy a graphscope cluster co-located with spark cluster.
 And by switch `SparkSession` to `GSSparkSession`, user can experience up to 7 times performance improvement when running GraphX algorithms.

 ## Deploy GraphScope along with Spark